What is endometriosis?

 - Regular exercise

-- Use of hot water bottle or heating pad on your abdomen
+- Use of hot water bottle or heating pad on your belly

-- Endometriosis is common in women of during the years they can have children.
+- Endometriosis is common in women during the years they can have children.

 - It causes tissue that looks and acts like endometrial tissue to implant outside the uterus.